Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 Thermal imaging reveals hidden moisture by detecting temperature differences that indicate water presence beneath surfaces.
 The cameras can pinpoint difficult leaks under roads or concrete by identifying cool spots where water accumulates.

 Ground-penetrating radar scans below surfaces showing changes in soil density caused by leaks.
-Fiber optic sensors detect the tiniest vibrations from water leaks with extreme precision.
-These ultra-sensitive devices can pinpoint exact leak locations without any surface disturbance.
+Fiber optic sensors detect the tiniest vibrations from water leaks with extreme precision, and on critical mains they can provide continuous real-time monitoring so utilities catch problems before catastrophic failure.

 Traditional Detection